sjoblomj/thehomepageinternet/content/projects/wikipedia_streetname_filter/index.md

 A convenience script is provided that will set up the database, build the dbserver, download the Open Street Map data of Sweden, populate the database and finally run the script to compare the Wikipedia list with the Open Street Map data.
 Simply start the script by running `./run.sh`.

 ### Manually running
-If, instead of running the `run.sh` convenience script, one wishes to manually start the postgis database, start up the dbserver and populate it, do the following:
+If, instead of running the `run.sh` convenience script, one wishes to manually start the PostGIS database, start up the dbserver and populate it, do the following:
 ```
 docker-compose up -d
 cd dbserver